ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 ## Conclusion &amp; Next Steps

-In this lab you learned how to claim a PArticle Photon, provision an Azure IoT Hub and provision a device for use with Azure IoT Hub.
+Congratulations!
+You have created a physical device, a software representation of that device, and the IoT Hub service to connect it to.
 In the [next lab][2] you will build a Node.js application that will collect data from the Photon and the weather shield and send the data to Azure IoT Hub.

 [Next Lab ->][2]